 The PS1 PSU use approx 10 to 11 Watts (rate as 10 W on the back sticker).
 PS1 PSU output seem to be approx. 6-7 V and 1 A. Compared to the 6 to 7 Watts of the original DE10-Nano Power brick.

 Solution: Works anyway.
 I will ignore this finding for now.

 Optional: Experiment with a small fan (and fan control?).
 Because I almost burn myself on the CPU heatsink.
 Figures that this kind of heat couldn’t be a good thing for the board, in the long run.

-Optional: Make the Reset button on the Playstation case work (transistor solution, connect to the I/O board P3?).
+Optional: Make the Reset button (on the Playstation case) work (maybe with a transistor solution, connected to the I/O board in pin P3?).

 In my (from time to time) series with tech DIY guides (like the earlier Pacemaker SSD upgrade, and NESPi 4), I will here post an overview guide of my latest project.
 I reveal to you *drum roll*…The MiSTer Station (whoops, you already knew that from the title).
 You also can call it a Playstation 1 (aka.
 PSX, PS1) dyi case mod, if you like.

 The Mister Station case.

 This is what a “DE10-Nano MiSTer in a Playstation” look like inside out.

 I/O on the back.
 HDMI, USB-A (2.0), Audio out 3.5 mm and Power in (230 V).